makersacademy/airport_challenge/README.md

 my_plane.take_off(my_airport)
 ```

 HOWEVER: You cannot land or take off at an airport if the weather is stormy.
+Which brings me neatly on to....

 Weather
 ------